sterrio/University/README.md

 Presents tools, techniques, and concepts for systems programming.
 Students will be exposed to assembly and will be introduced to the C programming language.
 The course also discusses memory hierarchies, performance measurement, exception control flow, and performance related issues.

+**Software Engineering** - CS 3130

+The course examines the process of software development, from initial planning through implementation and maintenance.
+A brief survey of available tools and techniques will be presented covering the topics of analysis, planning, estimating, project management, design, testing, and evaluation.
+Particular emphasis will be given to organizing and planning, team participation and management, top-down design and structure charts, system and information flow diagrams, walk-throughs and peer review, and testing and quality control.

 # Featured - **ViceRight**